 – internal consistency.

-The composition of the subjects of the deposit policy of a commercial bank includes the bank's customers, commercial banks and government agencies.
-The objects of the deposit policy include attracted funds of the bank and additional services of the bank (comprehensive service).
-The classification of subjects and objects of the bank's deposit policy is summarized in Figure 1.
+The subjects of a commercial bank's deposit policy include bank clients, commercial banks and government agencies.
+The objects of deposit policy include attracted funds from the bank and additional services of the bank (comprehensive services).
+The classification of subjects and objects of the bank’s deposit policy is summarized in Figure 1.

-The formation of the deposit policy of a commercial bank is based on both general and specific principles, which is clearly reflected in Figure 2.
+The formation of a commercial bank’s deposit policy is based on both general and specific principles, which is clearly reflected in Figure 2.

 commercial bank